Worker cooperative: Internal structure

-If exercised directly, all members meet regularly to make—and vote on—decisions on how the co-operative is run.
+If exercised directly, all members meet regularly to make and vote on decisions on how the cooperative is run.
 Direct workers' cooperatives sometimes use consensus decision-making to make decisions.
 Direct worker control ensures a formally flat management structure instead of a hierarchical one.
 This structure is influenced by activist collectives and civic organizations, with all members allowed and expected to play a managerial role.
 Such structures may be associated with political aims such as anarchism, libertarian socialism, distributism, and participatory economics.

+Among anarchist traditions, views of worker cooperatives differ largely over market dynamics and property rights.
+Left-leaning anarchists and libertarian socialists have historically viewed worker cooperatives as an alternative to capitalist hierarchies, arguing that democratic worker self-management is necessary for economic liberation.
+By contrast, right-libertarian and Austrian economic scholarship views worker cooperatives primarily in terms of private property rights and voluntary contract.
+Philosophers like Robert Nozick emphasize that individuals are free to form democratically run cooperative firms, but those firms must compete voluntarily in the market.
+In a laissez-faire framework, such firms are legitimate and must attract enough consumer support to succeed.
+If they cannot sustain themselves without outside intervention, they may fail.

-Some workers' cooperatives also practice job rotation or balanced job complexes to overcome inequalities of power as well as to give workers a wider range of experiences and exposure to the different jobs in a workplace so that they are better able to make decisions about the whole workplace.
-This has proved sustainable with workforces as large as 300, as at Suma Wholefoods.
+Some workers' cooperatives also practice job rotation or balanced job complexes to reduce inequalities of power and give workers broader exposure to the different jobs in the workplace, enabling them to participate more effectively in decision-making.
+This has proved sustainable with workforces as large as 300 workers, at Suma Wholefoods.

-Worker collectives

-The term 'worker collective' is sometimes used to describe worker cooperatives which are also collectives: that is, managed without hierarchies such as permanent manager roles.
+The term "worker collective" is sometimes used to describe worker cooperatives which are also collectives: that is, managed without hierarchies such as permanent manager roles.

 Common ownership

-Definition

-The principle of common ownership was codified in UK law in the Industrial Common Ownership Act 1976 which defines a "common ownership enterprise" as:
+The principle of common ownership was codified in UK Law in the Industrial Common Ownership Act 1976 which defines a "common ownership enterprise" as: